Putin orders troop replenishment in face of Ukraine losses

 Russia's Defense Ministry said its forces used an Iskander missile to strike a military train carrying Ukrainian troops and equipment to the front line in eastern Ukraine.
 The ministry claimed more than 200 reservists "were destroyed on their way to the combat zone.”

-The attack served as a painful reminder of Russia’s continued ability to inflict large-scale suffering six months into the war.
+The attack served as a painful reminder of Russia’s continued ability to inflict large-scale suffering.
 Wednesday’s national holiday celebrated Ukraine’s 1991 declaration of independence from the Soviet Union.

 Tetyana Kvitnytska, deputy head of the Dnipropetrovsk regional health department, said those hurt in the train station attack suffered head injuries, broken limbs, burns and shrapnel wounds.